-The Nassau County Department of Public Works owns and operates the 70-mgd Bay Park Wastewater Treatment Plant (BPWWTP), which was heavily damaged during Hurricane Sandy.
+The Nassau County Department of Public Works owns and operates the 70-mgd South Shore Water Reclamation Facility (formerly the Bay Park Sewage Treatment Plant), which was heavily damaged during Hurricane Sandy.
 When faced with rebuilding the facility, the County decided to capitalize on the opportunity and proactively prepare the plant for anticipated future nitrogen removal requirements.

-A cost evaluation conducted as part of our research indicated that the BPWWTP would observe potential savings of approximately $1 million per year using deammonification by avoiding supplemental carbon and aeration costs.
+A cost evaluation conducted as part of our research indicated that the South Shore WRF would observe potential savings of approximately $1 million per year using deammonification by avoiding supplemental carbon and aeration costs.

 Technology Alternatives and Selection